Rohit-Ray-Git/AI-Powered-Document-Insight-Assistant/README.md

 # AI-Powered Document Insight Assistant! 📄🤖

-Document Intelligence Assistant is a sophisticated AI-powered solution designed to enhance document and dataset analysis.
+Document Insight Assistant is a sophisticated AI-powered solution designed to enhance document and dataset analysis.
 This assistant leverages state-of-the-art technologies, including OpenAI's paid API and GPT-4, to extract insights from PDFs and answer user queries in real-time, revolutionizing how we interact with documents,   answer queries about various file formats.
 It supports real-time data analysis, providing an intelligent, user-friendly interface for seamless exploration of information.

 ---